Glench/dotfiles/README.md

 Most of my work is python (with jinja) and javascript, but I tried to build everything as language-, OS-, and version-agnostic as I could... as long as you're on mac or linux :)

-I cobbled most of these together from browsing other people's dotfiles repositories on Github, so thanks, everyone!
+I cobbled most of these together from browsing other people's dotfiles repositories on Github.
+Thanks, everyone!

 To install, put this in your home directory and run install.sh.

-**WARNING**: running install.sh will *overwrite your user's crontab*.
+**WARNING**: running install.sh will *overwrite your user's crontab and other configuration files*.